eNMS-automation/eNMS/docs/source/inventory/links.md

 ## Showing Pools for a Link

 One can also view relationships for Link - i.e., the Pools, associated with a link.
-For example, to view the Pools for a device:
+For example, to view the Pools for a link:

 - select Pools the in the Columns pull-down, and,
 - click on the Pools link.